You Listen to Your Child’s Story but Who Listens to Yours?

 A mum and adopted daughter holding hands, with one wearing a teal knitted sweater and the other wearing a blue jacket.
 The background shows an outdoor setting.

 Finding yourself here now means that you have the self awareness to know you need some support and the courage to find it.
-See you’re already smashing it.

 “Becoming an adoptive parent can bring more than just positive new experiences — it can also awaken old stories, fears, and challenges you didn’t anticipate.”